Magnum1213/Magnum1213.github.io/_featured_categories/aitech/aitech.md

 ---
 # Featured tags need to have either the `list` or `grid` layout (PRO only).
-layout: tag-list
+layout: list

 # The title of the tag's page.
-title: Days
+title: AI Tech

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: days
+slug: aitech

 # (Optional) Write a short (~150 characters) description of this featured tag.
-#description: >
+description: >
-#  This is Main Posts.
+  This is Main Posts.

 # (Optional) You can disable grouping posts by date.
 # no_groups: true